Pageboy/notes/docs/Teaching/Multiplatform Publishing/Week 3.md

  - css
 ---

-You should be able to process your changes in `vscode` and then `push` chnages back to GitHub.
+You should be able to process your changes in `vscode` and then `push` changes back to GitHub.

 [From Vscode to Web](From%20Vscode%20to%20Web.md)